 3. Executing a digital transformation project in an agile manner is key to success, said Singh.
 “Adoption of agile, not in a silo but enterprise-wide, [is needed for] responsiveness in a manner to get the products and offerings out to get the first mover advantage is the key,” he said.

 In conclusion, Singh noted that resistance to change is futile.
-Digital disruption is now and will remain the norm for businesses.
+Digital disruption is now and will remain the norm for businesses and for developers who embrace Agile and Scrum based methods.
 “The organization’s culture and way of working for decades is being disrupted,” Singh said.
 Developers must go with this flow and find their roles in the new digital business paradigm.